 Defines the priority increment value (1 through 254) for active IP interfaces detected on this switch.
 The default value is 2.

-ports <0-254>
+pweight <0-254>

 Defines the priority increment value (1 through 254) for active ports on the virtual router's VLAN.
-The default value is 2.
+The default values are as follows: